 Meet the amazing staff at Camp Free2Be!
 Our team’s years of experience working with LGBTQ+ youth help create a camp that’s welcoming, creative, and FUN!

-Liz (she/her/hers) is the founder and director of Camp Free2Be.
-She is a parent of four amazing kids ages 12, 17, 21, and 32, one of whom is transgender and one of whom is nonbinary; the proud grandparent of a beautiful grandchild; a preschool music teacher; facilitator of the Northern Virginia chapter of He She Ze and We, a support group for parents and caregivers of trans and gender expansive children; and an advocate for transgender youth as an active member of Arlington Gender Identity Allies.
+Liz (she/her/hers) is the founder and co-director of Camp Free2Be.
+She is the proud parent of four amazing kids ages 14, 19, 23, and 34, one of whom is transgender and one of whom is nonbinary; the proud grandparent of two beautiful grandchildren; a preschool music teacher; a facilitator of the Northern Virginia chapter of He She Ze and We, a support group for parents and caregivers of trans and gender expansive children; and an advocate for transgender youth as an active member of Arlington Gender Identity Allies.
 She enjoys singing, playing ukulele and recorder, crafting, and cuddling with her Yorkie.

 Lee Matthews, Co-Director